Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The `build_test` goal will execute the next list of tasks:

-* Stop any previous execution of the dockerised environment.
+* Stop any previous execution of the dockerized environment.
 * Compile all the source code.
 * Rebuild the custom Docker images of the project.
-* Start a new dockerised environment.
+* Start a new dockerized environment.
 * Execute the integration tests.
 * Show the logs of the docker containers during the tests execution.
-* Stop the dockerised environment.
+* Stop the dockerized environment.

-If your dockerised environment is already started and you simply want to execute the integration tests against that existing Content Services instance, then use the `test`
+If your dockerized environment is already started and you simply want to execute the integration tests against that existing Content Services instance, then use the `test`
 goal:

 ```bash